krishxmatta/krishxmatta.dev/content/posts/task-management.md

 ** TODO Write note-taking article
 ```

 When processing the inbox list, I utilize the `org-refile` command to easily move tasks from the inbox list to any one of the other lists.
-To configure `org-refile` to allow me to move items to other lists, I need to set the `org-refile-targets` command to include all list files.
+To configure `org-refile` to allow me to move items to other lists, I set the `org-refile-targets` command to include all of my task management list files.
 But I want to only be able to refile into a list file if my buffer is currently viewing a list file.
-Thus, I've written a function which dynamically updates the `org-refile-targets` variable depending on if my buffer is currently viewing a list file.
+Thus, I've written a function which dynamically updates the `org-refile-targets` variable depending on if my buffer is currently viewing something task management related.

 First I define a variable `krishxmatta/org-refile-targets-original` which preserves the original value of `org-refile-targets` on startup: